jaredhendrickson13/pfsense-api/docs/AUTHENTICATION_AND_AUTHORIZATION.md

 There are three authentication methods available for the pfSense REST API out of the box.
 The allowed authentication methods can be configured in the pfSense webConfigurator under 'System' -> 'REST API' -> 'Documentation' -> 'Authentication Methods' or via a `PATCH` request to the [/api/v2/system/restapi/settings](https://pfrest.org/api-docs/#/SYSTEM/patchSystemRESTAPISettingsEndpoint) endpoint's `auth_methods` field.
-In addition to these methods, custom authentication methods can be added by extending the `Auth` class and implementing your own authentication logic.
+In addition to these methods, [custom authentication methods](#custom-authentication) can be created to implement your own authentication logic.

 !!!
 Note
     Multiple authentication methods can be enabled at the same time.
 If multiple methods are